flowerbug/bcgt/README.md

 My changes are copyright to me flowerbug@anthive.com, but nothing I'm doing is very complicated.

-# A Mistake in Previous Versions (v2.0.0 or Earlier)
+# Latest News v2.2.0 - A Mistake in Previous Versions (v2.0.0 or Earlier)

   I was going through some transactions the other day and noticed I'd reversed Equity and Expenses amounts on sells.
 I normally have expenses positive amounts and so the amount must come from equity which then has to be negative.